No-tool default

 Owners who only need a simple list of costs and are willing to type every maintenance event manually.

-Steward turns invoices into an asset-level maintenance history and produces a buyer-facing packet instead of another tab to maintain.
+Steward turns invoices into an asset-level maintenance history and produces a buyer-facing report instead of another tab to maintain.

 Decision point